 To become a default gateway for a given payment type, this gateway must accept a given payment type.

 Default gateways behave differently than regular gateways.

-If there is a default gateway for a given payment type, this payment type can be selected by a customer on the Public Signup Pages.
+If there is a default gateway for a given payment type, this payment type can be selected by a customer on the Public Signup Pages and Self Service Pages.
 Also when you pass payment profile attributes of the given type via API or chargify.js, a default gateway for this payment type is selected and a payment profile gets created in this gateway.